devikamehra/crosstalk-mediated-by-dd/README.md

 # Defending crosstalk-mediated quantum attacks using dynamical decoupling

 This repository contains a quantum experiment simulation using Qiskit on IBM Quantum backend.
 The script initializes a quantum environment, loads experiment configurations as the choice of the user, and runs various attack scenarios to analyze fidelities.
+For more details regarding the experiment, refer to [Defending crosstalk-mediated quantum attacks using dynamical decoupling](https://arxiv.org/abs/2409.14598).

 ## Requirements